Four-Score/Confidential-Copilot/docs/Auth/auth.md

 - `encrypt/decrypt methods`: Provides public methods (`encryptText`, `encryptMetadata`, `encryptVector`, etc.) that use the DCPE provider for actual encryption operations.

 - Security: Ensures all keys are properly encrypted before storage and only decrypted in memory when needed.
 Implements proper cleanup on logout.

+# File Breakdown: src/services/keyManagement/sessionKeyManager.ts

+- Purpose: Manages the persistence of symmetric keys across page refreshes using session storage.

+- Core Principle: Securely stores and retrieves the symmetric key in session storage, maintaining security while providing a better user experience.

+### Key Functions:

+- `storeSymmetricKeyInSession(symmetricKey: CryptoKey)`: Exports the CryptoKey to raw format, converts it to base64, and stores it in session storage.

+- `getSymmetricKeyFromSession()`: Retrieves the base64 key data from session storage, converts it back to a raw key, and imports it as a CryptoKey object.

+- `clearSessionKey()`: Removes the symmetric key from session storage during logout.

+- Security: Maintains the security of the symmetric key by only storing it within the current browser session.
+The key is cleared when the browser is closed.

 # File Breakdown: src/services/database.ts: Database Service